 Unfortunately, many times an exterior sump pump is needed to pump the water from the french drain through a burried pipe.
 That pipe releases the water into the street, a lake, creek or river, or just a big ditch.

-This trench drain is an easy replacement for a French drain and much less expensive.
-Take a look now.
+The trench drain shown below is an easy replacement for a French drain and is much less expensive.

 Can I Use An Outdoor Sump Basin and Pump With A Drain Hose?